zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 2. If *Child Zone* is the root zone ".", then output the set of name server names and IP addresses from *Root Name Servers* and exit these test procedures.

-3. Using method [Get-Parent-NS-IP] extract the name server IP addresses for the parent zone ("Parent NS").
+3. Using Method [Get-Parent-NS-IP] extract the name server IP addresses for the parent zone ("Parent NS").

 4. If *Parent NS* is empty, then output the undefined set and exit these test